+Oral candidiasis is an infection of the oral cavity by Candida albicans.
+The condition is generally obtained secondary to immune suppression, which can be local or systemic, including extremes of age (newborns and elderly), immunocompromising diseases such as HIV/AIDS, and chronic systemic steroid and antibiotic use.
 This activity illustrates the evaluation and treatment of oral candidiasis.
-It highlights the role of the interprofessional team in evaluating and treating patients with this condition.
-Furthermore, it describes the disease's original discovery, epidemiology, and pathophysiology.
-The activity delves into how a clinician should approach a patient with potential oral candidiasis, including history taking, physical examination, a differential diagnosis, and appropriate treatment, if necessary.
-Lastly, it will cover the prognosis and potential complications of a patient diagnosed with oral thrush.
+It highlights the role of the interprofessional team in evaluating and treating patients with this condition; it describes the disease's original discovery, epidemiology, and pathophysiology and reviews how a clinician should approach a patient with potential oral candidiasis, including history taking, physical examination, evaluation, differential diagnosis, and appropriate treatment.

 Explain the treatment and management options available for oral candidiasis.

-Candidal species cause oral thrush when a patient's host immunity becomes disrupted.
+Candidal species cause oral candidiasis when a patient's host immunity becomes disrupted.
 This disruption can be local, secondary to oral corticosteroid use.
 Overgrowth of the fungus then leads to the formation of a pseudomembrane.
-Vaginal Candidal infections can colonize neonates as they pass through the birth canal.
+Vaginal infections can colonize neonates as they pass through the birth canal.
 Alternatively, neonates and infants may contract the disease through colonized breasts when breastfeeding.
-Often, a patient's oral Candida infection can lead to GI involvement and subsequent Candidal diaper dermatitis.
+A patient's oral Candida infection can often lead to GI involvement and subsequent candidal diaper dermatitis.
 Candidal species thrive in moist environments.
 As such, females can develop vaginal candidiasis as well.

-In healthy patients, the patient's immune system and normal flora of bacteria inhibit candida growth.
-Consequently, immunosuppression in forms such as diabetes, smoking, dentures, steroid use, malnutrition, vitamin deficiencies, and recent antibiotic use often leads to the disease.
+In healthy patients, the patient's immune system and normal bacteria flora inhibit candida growth.
+Consequently, immunosuppression such as diabetes, dentures, steroid use, malnutrition, vitamin deficiencies, and recent antibiotic use often leads to the disease.